afragen/local-development/readme.txt

 4. Multisite Themes Page

 ## Changelog

+#### 2.0.0
+* refactored to have each group in its own class, much more OOPy ;)
+* use wpcs codesniffer
+* removed checkboxes and delete links for checked plugins/themes

 #### 1.6.0 / 2018-05-26
 * added abilty to use local file server on LAN during development